RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

     "While EPSS scores assume that a vulnerability has not been observed to be exploited in the past".

-    The EPSS model or score is not making this assumption.
+    - The EPSS model or score is not making this assumption.

-    This is not the same as the EPSS model not using past exploitation data directly to feed the model.
+    - This is not the same as the EPSS model not using past exploitation data directly to feed the model.

+    The "EPSS Scores as Lower Bounds" rationale from the NIST CSWP 41 paper basically says:
+    "If the EPSS IDS data sees an actual attack attempt (so true positive in the validation data), the EPSS score is not set to 1 for that day.
+So the EPSS score on that day is an under-estimate."

 ## Takeaways

 !!! success "**KEY TAKEAWAYS**"